ipfs-inactive/blog/src/21-pubsub/index.md

 ## Getting started with pubsub for go-ipfs
 *Note: There is also a js-ipfs implementation of pubsub.
 Documentation will come soon.*

 First, you'll need to enable the pubsub code.
-Make sure you're running a recent version of go-ipfs.
+Make sure you're running go-ipfs 0.4.5 or above.
 Once you have that version of ipfs installed, start the daemon with:

 ```sh
 > ipfs daemon --enable-pubsub-experiment